 Alltronics Energy Saving has submitted the Settlement Agreement to the Shenzhen Court for judicial recognition and confirmation.
 On 28 May 2021, the Shenzhen Court has delivered its judgement on the Settlement Agreement and it has become effective and legally binding on all parties.
-The Borrower and the Guarantor have not made any payment subsequently in accordance with the repayment terms in the Settlement Agreement.
-The full amount of the Debt and the accrued interests thereon became due immediately.
-On 15 July 2021, Alltronics Energy Saving has applied to the Shenzhen Court for execution of the Settlement Agreement.
-As at the date of this report, the Group has not received the overdue Debt and accrued interests thereon from the Borrower and the Guarantor.
+The Borrower and the Guarantor have not settled the Debt in accordance with the repayment terms in the Settlement Agreement.
+On 15 July 2021, Alltronics Energy Saving has applied to the Shenzhen Court for execution of the Settlement Agreement and the Shenzhen Court has accepted the application for execution of the Settlement Agreement.

-The Group's legal advisers in Beijing and Shenzhen advised that Henan Luohe Intermediate People's Court \ (河南省漯河市中級人民法院) (the "Henan Court") has accepted an application for bankruptcy liquidation against the Guarantor and a bankruptcy administrator of the Guarantor has been appointed by the Henan Court on 5 July 2021.
+The Group's legal advisers in Beijing and Shenzhen advised that Henan Luohe Intermediate People's Court (河南省漯河市中級人民法院) (the "Henan Court") has accepted an application for bankruptcy liquidation against the Guarantor and a bankruptcy administrator of the Guarantor has been appointed by the Henan Court on 5 July 2021.
 The Group's legal advisers in Beijing and Shenzhen have already filed the relevant documents for the declaration of creditor's right to the bankruptcy administrator of the Guarantor to declare and to register all the amounts due from the Guarantor to the Group so as to protect the interests of the Group.
-The first creditors' meeting of the Guarantor was held on 31 August 2021.
+As at the date of this report, the bankruptcy administrator of the Guarantor is still analysing and assessing the assets and liabilities of the Guarantor and the bankruptcy liquidation against the Guarantor is still in progress.